shotstack-samples/images-to-video-python/README.md

 ### Edit and automate video production using Python

 This is just a basic example.
 You can do more with Shotstack Python SDK and API like
-- Beautify video by adding effects, transitions, overlays, titles
+- Beautify videos by adding effects, transitions, overlays, titles
 - Automate video editing and production
 - Personalize videos with code
-- Convert media files to gif, mp3
+- Convert media files i.e. gif, mp3, mp4, jpg, bmp, and png
-- Generate, add transcripts to multiple videos concurrently
+- Generate, add SRT files to multiple videos concurrently
 - Use AI to generate media assets to produce videos

 See our other [tutorial articles](https://shotstack.io/learn/?utm_source=github&utm_campaign=demo_repos) to learn video editing using Python.